 Media enquiries – Information for schools

-Enquiries from the media can be daunting, especially if you don’t deal with them very often.
+Approaches from the media can be daunting, especially if you do not deal with them very often.
 This guidance supports schools to deal with contact from the media.

 You can find advice on dealing with media enquiries here, as well as some additional information about social media.

-Remember you can always contact your regional education office in the first instance for support and advice, for example they may be able to advise on independent consultants who will work with schools to help manage media queries.
+You can always contact your regional education office in the first instance for support and advice.
+For example, they may be able to provide advice on independent consultants who will work with schools to help manage media queries.

-If we get a media query about your school, we'll make our best efforts, within the time constraints, to let you know about it and how we're responding to it.
+If we get a media query about your school, we will make our best efforts, within the time constraints, to let you know about it and how we're responding to it.

 Most media request a same day response and some within just a few hours and we work hard to meet those deadlines.
-You can expect us to make accurate and considered responses to media queries within those timeframes.
-That’s our expectation of ourselves and we work hard to deliver on it.
+You can expect us to make accurate and considered responses to media queries, within those timeframes.
+That is our expectation of ourselves and we work hard to deliver on it.

 We’re sometimes asked for general information about an issue that isn’t about a specific school/s, but later develops into a story about a particular school/s.
 Alternatively, we might be asked under the Official Information Act for information about large numbers of schools.